merokudao/dApp-sdk/examples/Onmeta/README.md

 > **Note**
-You receive the x-api-key and Authorization header values used in above requests, upon integrating with Onmeta and making an account in the Onmeta dashboard.
+You receive the x-api-key and Authorization header values used in above requests, upon integrating with Onmeta and making an account in the [Onmeta dashboard](https://stg.dashboard.onmeta.in).

 ## Docs
 For more API's and amazing features across widget, take a look :
 [Onmeta Docs](https://docs.onmeta.in)

+> **Note**
+> <br />
+> Contact nirmal@onmeta.in for integration/enquiry